BlazerX998/simple-interest-calculator/CONTRIBUTING.md

 # Simple Interest Calculator

-Fixed a small typo by Rishikant Verma
+Fixed a small typo by Prince Johnson

 This repository contains a Bash script to calculate simple interest.